TheresaLui/SelfHelpContent_v2/articles/problemscopingques.synapsepathway/synapsepathway-sq-slowperformance.md

             "id": "script_total_size",
             "order": 4,
             "required": false,
-            "controlType": "textbox",
+            "controlType": "numerictextbox",
-            "displayLabel": "What is the total size of the source scripts?", "watermarkText": "",
+            "displayLabel": "What is the total size (KB) of the source scripts?", "watermarkText": "",
             "infoBalloonText": ""
         },